-Facebook has an explanation of how attribution works on their platform here.
+Meta has an explanation of how attribution works on their platforms here.
 Jon also wrote an article about conversion attribution that you can read here.

 It’s important to note that due to differences in attribution models and methods, Facebook’s reporting may not match other channels, such as Google Analytics.
 This article on Social Media Today explains more details on why

 The conversions reported in Ads Manager don’t match my actual sales.
 Why?

 Ads Manager only reports conversions that are attributed to ads.